isomerpages/mlaw-corp/_covid19/03-A-relief-for-tenants-unable-to-vacate-premises.md

 **11. I was unable to vacate the premises at the expiry of my lease as I could not procure contractors to move out my heavy machinery from the premises.
 Does this relief apply to me?**

 * It is possible that you qualify for this relief, if you were not able to procure contractors due to COVID-19 (e.g., due to the safe distancing restrictions imposed by the Government).
 You must show that you could not hire the contractors even with reasonable steps on your part.
-The other conditions set out in FAQ (2) must also be met.
+The other conditions set out in <a href="#q2">FAQ (2)</a> must also be met.

 **12. What should I do if my landlord does not agree that the relief applies to me?**